-For sprinkler system problems such as broken pipes, valve problems, or blocked sprinkler heads, you may need to hire a professional.
-Most homeowners spend between $110 and $365 on sprinkler system repairs, with an average cost of $240.
+When issues like broken pipes, valve problems, or blocked sprinkler heads arise, homeowners are often faced with the pressing question: “How much does sprinkler repair cost?”
+On average, most homeowners spend between $110 and $365 on sprinkler system repairs, with an average cost of $240.

 |National Average Cost||$240|